scipy/scipy/doc/source/dev/conduct/report_handling_manual.rst

   Understanding the full context and finding a path that re-engages all is hard, but ultimately the most productive for our community.

+* We understand that email is a difficult medium and can be isolating.
+  Receiving criticism over email, without personal contact, can be particularly painful.
+This makes it especially important to keep an atmosphere of open-minded respect of the views of others.
+It also means that we must be transparent in our actions, and that we will do everything in our power to make sure that all our members are treated fairly and with sympathy.

+* Discrimination can be subtle and it can be unconscious.
+It can show itself as unfairness and hostility in otherwise ordinary interactions.
+We know that this does occur, and we will take care to look out for it.
+We would very much like to hear from you if you feel you have been treated unfairly, and we will use these procedures to make sure that your complaint is heard and addressed.

 * Help increase engagement in good discussion practice: try to identify where discussion may have broken down and provide actionable information, pointers and resources that can lead to positive change on these points.